gristlabs/grist-help/help/examples/2020-08-invoices.md

 ![Invoice](/examples/images/2020-08-invoices/add-total-visible.png)

 Great, the invoice updated.
-Now let's set who the invoicer is from, by adding an `Invoicer` column (remember to make it visible to the widget via `Widget options`).
+Now let's set who the invoice is from, by adding an `Invoicer` column (remember to make it visible to the widget via `Widget options`).